sircfenner/AutoImport/README.md

     for example, inaccessible server modules are not suggested from client scripts
 -   Modules that are descendants of folders with names typically used by package managers ('node_modules' and '\_Index') are removed from autocomplete suggestions
--   Service completions are derived from the API dump at the time of building the plugin, so you can re-build the plugin yourself following the steps below to stay up to date with the latest service names
+-   Automatically uses relative require paths when an imported module is a sibling or descendant

 ### Installing the plugin

-You can pay for a pre-built version of the plugin via the [Roblox Creator Store](https://create.roblox.com/store/asset/18297441605/Auto-Import).
+You can get a pre-built version of the plugin (for free) via the [Roblox Creator Store](https://create.roblox.com/store/asset/18297441605/Auto-Import).
 Alternatively, follow the steps below to build it yourself, then add it to your local plugins folder.